Taxation in Denmark: Municipal & National income tax

+Researcher Tax Scheme

+Certain people who have moved to Denmark to take up work as Researchers or Highly Paid Employees can become members of the Tax Scheme for Researchers.
+Members of the Scheme are exempt from normal taxation, but instead pay a 32.84% flat tax, inclusive of Labour market contributions.

+Members of the Researcher Tax Scheme do not have tax cards as they are exempt and not part of the normal income tax system.
+They also do not pay Social Contributions or Municipal Taxes (except for taxes on wealth and property).

+Members of the Scheme are only able to use it for taxes paid on their income at source, such as Payroll tax.
+If a member earns income that they have to report the tax on themselves (such as shares or at a side business) they have to pay tax on it through the normal system.
+When a member pays tax through the Researcher Scheme and through the normal taxation scheme the Government ignores their income from the Researcher Scheme when calculating their tax bands and tax rate.

 Social Security Contributions

 There are also flat amounts in social contributions to particular funds in Denmark.
 These payments are set amounts in DKK, rather than a per cent of an individual's income.
 Both the employer and the employee are required by law to pay into these social funds, with the employee paying a total of DKK 1135 annually.
 The requirements for employers are displayed in the following table:

 Church tax

 Members of the Danish National Church (about 75% of the Danish population) additionally pay an approximately 0.7% of their income to cover the expenditures of the National Church – the so-called church tax (kirkeskat).
 The exact rate depends on the municipality.
 Whereas the collection of the church tax is administered by the Danish tax authorities and the tax rate is levied upon the same official income concept as the municipal tax, the church tax is not regarded as a proper tax by e.g. Statistics Denmark, but as a "voluntary transfer from households to the state".
 One can be exempted from paying the church tax by opting out of being a member of the National Church.